mikewebbtech/mikewebbtech-hugo/content/articles/2015/2015-07-09-macports-the-tools-im-used-to.md

 ---
 title: "macports, the tools I'm used to"
 date: 2015-07-09T20:02:07
 summary: "YAY!
-Awesome, a HUGE amount of tools and libraries that I've gotten used to having at my fingertips can be had on my Mac's thanks to the efforts of the..."
+Awesome, a HUGE amount of tools and libraries that I've gotten used to having at my fingertips can be had on my Mac's thanks to macports"
 ---

 YAY!
 Awesome, a HUGE amount of tools and libraries that I've gotten used to having at my fingertips can be had on my Mac's thanks to the efforts of the macports community.
 More details and downloads can be found on the [macports website](https://www.macports.org).